 The title alone drew my attention to this new read from Jennifer Donnelly.
 Getting lost in a good book is one of my favorite things in the world.
 There is nothing more relaxing than escaping inside the pages of a good book.
 That’s what Belle (from Beauty and the Beast) thinks as well when she discovers a magical book called Nevermore in the Beast’s library.
 At first, Nevermore seems like the perfect escape from the lonely castle where she is being held prisoner.
 But Belle soon learns the dangers of judging a book by its cover.

 As a grown-up Disney kid, it is my duty to keep a current list of my favorite rides and attractions at Disney Parks.
-The Haunted Mansion has long been a favorite of mine, and I was thrilled to receive an ARC of this new book from Disney Press!
+The Haunted Mansion has long been a favorite of mine, and I was thrilled to receive an early copy of this new book from Disney Press!

 As a book addict, my favorite room in the Haunted Mansion attraction is of course the library with the spooky, empty rocking chair and the assurance that the library is full of works by “ghost writers.”
 Well, in this book, I got to stop into the library and have the head librarian, Amicus Arcane, share some spooky tales with me.
 The Haunted Mansion is famous for welcoming “foolish mortals” through its doors and in the opening of this book, Amicus Arcane extends that invitation to “foolish readers.”
 Keep on Reading!